 Produced by the Charles L. Blockson Afro-American Collection with the support of the Pew Center for Arts & Heritage

 Distributed by Temple University Press for the Charles Blockson Collection

 Eric Battle, Illustrator, Curator, and Art Director of the graphic novel project.

-Sheena C. Howard, Associate Professor at Rider University, composed the 14 narratives.
+Sheena C. Howard, Professor at Rider University, writer.